ellefeg/assembly2orf/README.md

 done
 ```

+*NB:* optional scripts in the `assembly2orf/addons` directory also require Silix and BUSCO.

 ### (c) Pfam-A file
-Run the following command to ensure that `assembly2orf` can access the necessary Pfam-A file (The expected output is: `HMMER3/f [3.1b2 | February 2015]`).
+5. Check if you have access to this Pfam-A file (the expected output is: `HMMER3/f [3.1b2 | February 2015]`):
 ```
 head -n 1 /home/laura/data/external_data/Pfam/latestDownload_runFails/Pfam-A.hmm
 ```